-The Fund provides an additional voluntary contributions (AVC) scheme for its members, the assets of which are invested and accounted for separately from the pension fund in accordance with Regulation 4(2)(b) of the LGPS (Management and Investment of Funds) Regulations 2009.
+The Fund provides an additional voluntary contributions (AVC) scheme for its members, the assets of which are invested and accounted for separately from the pension fund.
 AVCs are used to secure additional benefits on a money purchased basis.
 The scheme providers are Scottish Widows and Equitable Life.